perriera/CoureraBitcoin/README.md

  - **GIVEN** there is a lot of material to cover in such a short amount of time
  - **WHEN** we  group what we understand as the behaviour of Bitcoin and Cryptocurrency
- - **THEN** we can places specific test cases and interfaces in this Github project
+ - **THEN** we can places specific interfaces and test cases here for future reference

 The original problem statement reads as follows: